netzkolchose/django-computedfields/docs/manual.rst

     recursion check.
 This comes with the drawback, that the underlying graph cannot linearize and optimize the update paths anymore.

+- ``COMPUTEDFIELDS_BATCHSIZE`` `new in v0.0.20`
+    Set the batch size used for computed field updates by the auto resolver (default 100).
+    Internally the updates are done by a `bulk_update` on a computed fields model for all affected rows and computed fields.
+Note that taking a rather high value here might penalize update performance due high memory usage on Python side to hold the row instances and construct the final SQL command.
+This is further restricted by certain database adapters.

 Basic usage
 -----------